 Obviously cream cheese isn’t dairy-free but there are dairy-free cream cheeses out there.
 If you don’t like the thought of using that, just leave out the frosting or use my vegan cream cheese recipe.

 It’s naturally sweetened, doesn’t have any unusual ingredients and is also paleo-friendly!
-Half the recipe should yield enough for a nice slathering on top of each cupcake.
+Half the recipe should yield enough for a nice slathering on top of each muffin.
 You can also find my directions for making these carrot cake cupcakes into an 8″ cake on that post.

 And for something with more of a cake texture (like angel food cake!) be sure to give my paleo blueberry muffins a try!